 It can be difficult to afford things like insurance when you’re on supplemental security income (SSI).
-SSI payments are usually a few hundred dollars a month and meant to cover many basic needs, so how do you find affordable car insurance for SSI recipients?
+SSI payments are usually a few hundred dollars a month and are meant to cover many basic needs, so how do you find affordable car insurance for SSI recipients?

 In this article, we discuss five ways that this group can reduce the cost of auto insurance.
 We’ll also share our top recommendations for affordable insurance companies.

 If you are an SSI recipient, the only way to know for sure how much you will pay for insurance is to get a quote.
 This is because pricing varies depending on your location, age, vehicle make and model, and other details.
-Enter your zip code to start comparing the best auto insurance companies in your area.
-Or, for an even easier process, call our team at (844) 246-8209 to get free, personalized insurance quotes seven days a week.
+Enter your zip code above to start comparing the best car insurance companies in your area.
+Or, for an even easier process, call our team at (844) 246-8209 to get free, personalized car insurance quotes seven days a week.

 What Is Supplemental Security Income?